JamesB41/docs/content/rancher/v2.5/en/security/rancher-2.5/1.6-benchmark-2.5/_index.md

 Identify all clusterrolebindings to the cluster-admin role.
 Check if they are used and if they need this role or if they could use a role with fewer privileges.
-Where possible, first bind users to a lower privileged role and then remove the clusterrolebinding to the cluster-admin role : kubectl delete clusterrolebinding [name]
+Where possible, first bind users to a lower privileged role and then remove the clusterrolebinding to the cluster-admin role: kubectl delete clusterrolebinding [name]